Skip to main content

 Globe and Mail·May 3

-Prime Minister Carney went to Armenia to meet with leaders from Armenia, Poland, and the European Parliament.
-These meetings are important because Canada wants to work with other countries on shared issues.
-Talking face-to-face can help build stronger relationships.
+Prime Minister Mark Carney visited Armenia for a European summit.
+While there, he met with important leaders from Armenia, Poland, and the head of the European Parliament.
+These meetings help Canada work with other countries on various issues.

 Russia is targeting Canada with disinformation, Senate report warns